Will Beyoncé perform at the DNC? Video fuels speculation

 Editor's note: NBC Chicago will offer a live feed of evening and primetime speeches each day Monday-Thursday in the player above and on the NBC 5 Chicago News 24/7 streaming channel

-The 2024 Democratic National Convention in Chicago will feature some prominent names and celebrity appearances, but there have been questions from some fans wondering if Beyoncé or Taylor Swift could surprise everyone with a performance.
+It's worth noting that The Chicks have been tied to both Beyoncé and Taylor Swift, recording songs with the famed singers.
+Beyoncé and The Chicks have been joined by their Texas roots and appeared together on a special version of her song "Daddy Lessons," while Swift has not been shy about the trio's influence on her early life.

+“Early in my life, these three women showed me that female artists can play their own instruments while also putting on a flamboyant spectacle of a live show,” Swift told Billboard in 2020.
+“They taught me that creativity, eccentricity, unapologetic boldness and kitsch can all go together authentically.
+Most importantly, they showed an entire generation of girls that female rage can be a bonding experience between us all the very second we first heard Natalie Maines bellow ‘that Earl had to DIE.’”

-That speculation only heightened when Vice President Kamala Harris walked out onstage at Chicago's United Center to Beyoncé's "Freedom," surprising the convention with an early speech ahead of her scheduled remarks Thursday.
+Fan speculation surrounding Beyoncé and Swift has only grown as the convention goes on, especially as Vice President Kamala Harris walked out onstage at Chicago's United Center to Beyoncé's "Freedom," surprising the convention with an early speech ahead of her scheduled remarks Thursday.
 (Watch the moment here)

 The Queen Bey is no stranger to political performances, having performed at former President Barack Obama's Inaugural Ball and again singing the Star Spangled Banner at Obama's Inauguration in 2013.